SophiePiwko/Preprocessing-of-Proteomic-Data/README.md

 Since I will be handling many more samples during my PhD, I decided not to rely on Perseus for analysis.
 Instead, I plan to use Python to process my data, which will provide greater control, flexibility, and reliability.

-So in this project, written in Python 3, I would like to code the preprocessing steps to apply on my previous samples as well as my future samples.
+So in this project, written in Python 3, I would like to streamline and automate the preprocessing steps to apply on my previous samples as well as my future samples.

 # 💡 What does this project do?
 The preprocessing steps include: